btc-vision/opnet-node/docs/proposals/OrderBook.md

-# OPNet Order Book Trading System
+# OP_NET Order Book Trading System

 This document provides a detailed explanation of the OPNet Order Book Trading System, covering its features, transaction structures, reservation mechanics, and comparisons to traditional PSBT trading and Uniswap’s tick-based system.
-The OPNet system allows users to securely buy and sell tokens for BTC with flexible orders and anti-abuse mechanisms.
+The OPNet order book system allows users to securely buy and sell tokens for BTC with flexible orders and anti-abuse mechanisms.

 ---